 German CFC rules do not generally relate to the substance of non-local affiliates.
-However, the carve-out from CFC rules which is provided for EU corporations requires - besides other conditions - that the non-local affiliate carries out an actual economic activity.
+However, the carve-out from CFC rules that is provided for EU corporations requires - besides other conditions - that the non-local affiliate carries out an actual economic activity.

-6.7 Taxation on Gain on the Sale of Shares in Non-local Affiliates

-The gains made by local corporations on the sale of shares in non-local affiliates enjoy the same 95% tax exemption as granted for the sale of shares in local subsidiaries.
-However, for trade tax purposes this requires that the non-local affiliate carries out only or almost only an active activity.
-Furthermore, it is still under discussion whether to apply the tax exemption for capital gains only for shareholdings of at least 10% in future.
+6.7 Taxation on Gain on the Sale of Shares in Non-local Affiliates for the sale of shares in local subsidiaries.
+However, for trade tax purposes, this requires that the non-local affiliate carries out only or almost only an active activity.
+Furthermore, it is still under discussion as to whether to apply the tax exemption for capital gains only for shareholdings of at least 10% in future.
 To date, no concrete steps have been planned.